TAX AND DOCUMENTATION REQUIREMENTS FOR

 The Office of Sponsored Funds Administration will examine and certify identification and employment eligibility for individuals appointed directly to the Research Foundation payroll.

-Sodexo Dining Services and Barnes and Noble will examine and certify identification and employment eligibility for their employees.
+Binghamton University Dining Services and Barnes &Noble will examine and certify identification and employment eligibility for their employees.

-The Office of Human Resources will examine and certify identification and employment eligibility for students hired on the State temporary service payroll.
+The Office of Human Resources will examine and certify identification and employment eligibility for students hired on the New York state temporary service payroll.

 Note: Any change/updates to documents should be reported to the appropriate office.